The subject of the following case study is Rackhost Ltd., a Hungarian domain and web hosting registrar.

 Behind the company, there is a great team of people who do the development, and a visionary marketing team with cost-effective management.

-It all began when someone from the marketing team noticed significant drops on our checkout page.
+It all began when someone from the marketing team noticed significant drops on their checkout page.
 The high rate of shopping cart abandoners is every online business owner’s worst nightmare.

 The heatmap showed that many people click the ‘delete product’ button -Ouch.
 The heatmap analysis also revealed that a large portion of their customers clicks on the remove product mark, instead of proceeding with the checkout process.